FNNDSC/dmd2b_web/README.md

 # Development environment
 ## To add new data to DB
-Edit the following lines in "services.py" to point to "dicom" and "output" directories
+Edit the following lines in "services.py" to point to "dicom", "output" and "dmd2_web" project directories
 ```
+sys.path.append("/neuro/users/.../")

 os.chdir(/the/path/to/dicom/)

 outputDir = (/the/path/to/output")